ChrisTho23/anomaly-detection/README.md

 - To detect anomalies, we subtracted the grayscale values of the VAE-reconstructed images from the original images.
 We computed an initial anomaly score defined as the sum of the greyscale values of anomalous classified pixels divided by the total number of pixels.
 Then, we plotted a histogram of these scores and set a reasonable threshold to classify images as altered or unaltered
 - We manually inspected all flagged images to determine the types of alterations, which included pixel inversion, noise addition, image interpolation, random overlaps, underscore addition, and dot addition.

+Note that the [helper.ipynb](https://github.com/ChrisTho23/anomaly-detection/blob/main/src/helpter.ipynb) contains a comprehensive overview of the entire project that also explains the results and findings.

 ## Next steps
 As part of the ongoing development of our project, we explored additional methods to enhance the accuracy of our Variational Autoencoder (VAE).
 Our idea was to build a classifier capable of detecting the specific character in each image.
 By training the VAE separately for each letter, we hypothesized that we could significantly increase the model's accuracy in anomaly detection and reconstruction.